10 Reasons Why Singapore is Great for Kids: A Mum Shares

 There are well designed playgrounds at shopping malls and public swimming pools with water play features that’s affordable for all.

 Singapore is a garden city and the many parks we have bear testament to this fact.

-Best thing is they are all FREE!
+The best thing is they are all FREE!
 I love bringing my toddler to the parks and are thankful to live a stone’s throw away from Bishan Park.
-To me that’s really a haven where we can reconnect with nature and my daughter can run and play to her hearts content.
+To me, that’s really a haven where we can reconnect with nature and my daughter can run and play to her heart’s content.